-- (1) when the party learned of the facts believed to constitute the basis for the disqualification; or - (2) when the party was notified of the assignment of the hearing officer.
+(1) when the party learned of the facts believed to constitute the basis for the disqualification; or

+(2) when the party was notified of the assignment of the hearing officer.

-(b) Appointment of a Replacement Hearing Officer
+(b) Assignment of a Replacement Hearing Officer

-Upon withdrawal of a hearing officer, or in the event that a hearing officer is incapacitated or is otherwise unable to continue to serve after being appointed, the Secretary will appoint a replacement hearing officer.
-To ensure fairness to the parties and expedite completion of the proceeding when a replacement hearing officer is appointed after a hearing has commenced, the replacement hearing officer may recall any witness or may certify familiarity with any part or all of the record.
+Upon withdrawal of a hearing officer, or in the event that a hearing officer is incapacitated or is otherwise unable to continue to serve after being assigned, the Secretary will assign a replacement hearing officer.
+To ensure fairness to the parties and expedite completion of the proceeding when a replacement hearing officer is assigned after a hearing has commenced, the replacement hearing officer may recall any witness or may certify familiarity with any part or all of the record.

-[Effective pursuant to SEC Release No. 34-49704, File No. PCAOB-2003-07 (May 14, 2004)]
+[Effective pursuant to SEC Release No. 34-49704, File No. PCAOB-2003-07 (May 14, 2004); and File No. PCAOB-2019-01 (January 29, 2019)]